KonduitAI/konduit-serving/konduit-serving-gpu/README.md

 # GPU Module

-This module contains cuda support for pipelines.
+This module contains cuda support for konduit-serving.
 This includes:

 1. Tensorflow on cuda